specializeddevel/ia_image_enhancer_csharp/README.md

 ## Features

+- **Configuration Profiles:** Save and load entire processing configurations for repeatable workflows.
+- **Auto-Load Last Profile:** The application automatically loads your last-used profile on startup.
 - **AI-Powered Upscaling:** Enhance image resolution by 4x using state-of-the-art Real-ESRGAN models.
-- **Multiple AI Models:** Choose from a selection of pre-configured Real-ESRGAN models for different types of images (e.g., photos, anime).
-- **Modern Format Conversion:** Convert your images to high-efficiency formats like `.webp` and `.avif` to save disk space.
+- **Modern Format Conversion:** Convert images to high-efficiency formats like `.webp` and `.avif`.
 - **Batch Processing:** Process entire folders of images, including subfolders, in one go.
-- **Detailed Progress Display:** Track overall progress and per-folder progress with details on file counts and space savings.
-- **Same Folder Processing:** Option to save processed files in the same directory as the source files.
 - **Cross-Platform:** Runs on Windows, macOS, and Linux.
-- **User-Friendly GUI:** A simple and intuitive graphical interface built with Avalonia UI.
-- **Dynamic UI:** Controls are hidden during processing to provide a cleaner and more focused user experience.
-- **Web API:** A headless web API for programmatic access to the image processing functionality.
+- **Dual Interface:** Use the simple and intuitive desktop GUI (built with Avalonia) or the headless Web API for programmatic access.
+- **Detailed Progress Display:** Track overall and per-folder progress with details on file counts and space savings.
+- **UI/UX Enhancements:**
+  - Drag and Drop support for selecting folders.
+  - Maximized window on startup for a better view.
-- **Dark & Light Themes:** Switch between themes to match your preference.
+  - Dark & Light themes.
-- **Optional Source File Deletion:** Automatically delete original files after processing to save space.
+  - Input validation and clear user feedback.
-- **Processing Log:** Keep track of all processed images, including details like original and processed sizes, and space savings.
+- **Processing Log:** Keep track of all processed images.

+## Profile Management

+The application now supports saving your settings into named profiles.

+- **Saving a Profile:** Configure your desired settings (folders, model, options) on the main window.
+Type a name in the text box next to the "Save as Profile" button and click it.
+The button will be disabled if the name is empty.
+- **Loading and Deleting Profiles:** Click the "Profiles..." button at the top right to open the Profile Manager.
+From there, you can select a profile to either load its settings or delete it permanently.

 ## Solution Structure

-The solution is divided into three projects:
+The solution is divided into four projects:

 - **`ImageProcessor.Core`:** A .NET library project that contains the core logic for image processing.
 It orchestrates the command-line tools to perform image enhancement and conversion.
 - **`ImageProcessor.Api`:** An ASP.NET Core web API that exposes the image processing functionality as a web service.
 - **`ImageProcessor.UI`:** A desktop application built with Avalonia UI that provides a graphical user interface.
+- **`image-processor-web`:** A React-based web application that consumes the API.

 ## How it Works